dapphub/dapptools/README.md

 ### `seth age`

-Shows the timestamp of a block (the latest block by default).
+Show the timestamp of a block (the latest block by default).

     seth age [--block <block>]

 ### `seth balance`

-Shows the ether balance of an account.
+Show the ether balance of an account.

     seth balance [--block <block>] <account>

 ### `seth block`

-Prints a table of information about a specific block.
+Print a table of information about a specific block.

     seth block [--json] <block> [<field>]